vuthaphai/sdjpa-spring-data-rest/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'guru.springframework.sdjpa-springdatarest' is invalid and this project uses 'guru.springframework.sdjpa_springdatarest' instead.
+* The original package name 'guru.springframework.sdjpa-springdatarest' is invalid and this project uses 'guru.springframework.sfgrestbrewery' instead.

 # Getting Started